Antiblanks/he-dan.antiblanks.com/_posts/2019-02-10-week-2-fictional-worlds-and-game-mechanics.markdown

 • Anyway, I've digressed, what I learned this week from the source material is XYZ and this is how I'm going to use this knowledge to better Escape The App.
 TODO...

 • Narrative:
-  - In 2012 real world social interactions and dying.
-Millennials are increasingly turning to their devices to socialise and play virtual games.
-Statistics predict that by 2021 all offline social interactions will become extinct.
+  - In 2012 real world social interactions were dying.
+Millennials were increasingly turning to their devices to socialise and play virtual games.
+Statistics showed that by 2021 all offline social interactions will have become extinct.
-  - In an effort to encourage real world social interactions the government formed a top secret underground movement known as Escape
+  - As a last resort world governments formed a top secret underground movement to encourage offline social interactions through exciting Escape Games.
+This movement was known as Escape.
-  Their objective was to flood our world with Escape Games...
+  - By 2018 the Escape movement is proven to be working, offline social interactions have increased by 1000% but economical factors are forcing a clamp down on funding and yet again the survival of real world social interactions hangs in the balance.
+  - With no funding the fate of real world social interactions and Escape Gaming is now in the hands of the people.
+We are Escape, and we are the revolution.

 ## Summary